Jona-m/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-Changing the owner to vincent and the group owner to staff
+Changing the owner and the group owner of _hello to vincent and staff respectively